-When a problem occurs with a student, every reasonable effort should be made by teachers and Principals to resolve the problem without requiring the student's absence from school: for example, counselling, detentions, liaison with parents, and in-school suspensions.
-Nonetheless, when a suspension becomes necessary procedures outlined below will be followed:
+When a problem occurs with a student, every reasonable effort should be made by teachers and Principals to resolve the problem without requiring the student's absence from school.
+While the use of suspension is authorized in the Manitoba Public Schools Act, schools and school divisions must consider alternative approaches before suspension.
+Examples of alternative approaches include, but are not limited to: